Classical Chinese grammar

-Typological overview
+Typology

-Classical Chinese has long been noted for the absence of inflectional morphology: nouns and adjectives do not inflect for case, definiteness, gender, specificity or number; neither do verbs inflect for person, number, tense, aspect, telicity, valency, evidentiality or voice.
+Unlike Old Chinese, Classical Chinese has long been noted for the absence of inflectional morphology: nouns and adjectives do not inflect for case, definiteness, gender, specificity or number; neither do verbs inflect for person, number, tense, aspect, telicity, valency, evidentiality or voice.
 However, in terms of derivational morphology, it makes use of compounding, reduplication and perhaps affixation, although not in a productive way.
 There is also an extensive use of zero-derivation.

 The basic constituent order of Classical Chinese is subject-verb-object (SVO), but is not fully consistent: there are particular situations where the VS and OV word orders appear.
 Topic-and-comment constructions are often used.
 Neither a topic, nor the subject nor objects are mandatory, being often dropped when their meaning is understood (pragmatically inferable), and copular sentences often do not have a verb.

 Within a noun phrase, demonstratives, quantifying determiners, adjectives, possessors and relative clauses precede the head noun, while cardinal numbers can appear before or after the noun they modify.
 Within a verb phrase, adverbs usually appear before a verb.
 The language, as analyzed in this article, uses coverbs (in a serial verb construction) and postpositions.
 Classical Chinese makes heavy use of parataxis where English would use a dependent clause; however, there are means to form dependent clauses, some of which appear before the main clause while others appear after.
 There are also a number of sentence-final particles.

 Two simple coordinated nouns can be joined with a conjunction, but this is not always the case.
 This, combined with the fact that two nouns in a possessor-possessed construction are not always marked for their functions either, can lead to ambiguity: 山林 shān lín (literally: "mountain forest") could mean either "mountains and forests" or "the forest of a mountain".

 With the absence of inflectional morphology, Classical Chinese is largely a zero-marking language, except that possessors and relative clauses are usually dependent-marked with a grammatical particle.

 Negation is achieved by placing a negative particle before the verb.
-Yes-no questions are marked with a sentence-final particle, while wh-questions are marked with in-situ interrogative pronouns.
+Yes–no questions are marked with a sentence-final particle, while wh-questions are marked with in-situ interrogative pronouns.
 There are a number of passive constructions, but passives are sometimes not marked differently from active constructions, at least when written.

-The lexicon of Classical Chinese has been traditionally divided into two large categories: content words (實字 shí zì, literally: "substantial words") and function words (虛字 xū zì, literally: "empty words").
+The Classical Chinese lexicon has been traditionally divided into two large categories: content words (實字 shí zì, literally: "substantial words") and function words (虛字 xū zì, literally: "empty words").
 Scholars of Classical Chinese grammar notably disagree on how to further divide these two categories exactly, but a classification using word classes similar to those of Latin (noun, adjective, verb, pronoun, etc.) has been common.
 However, this remains debated, as many words can be used as multiple parts of speech.
 Examples shown below.